 - The firearm is maintained within a locked trunk;

 - The firearm is locked with a locking device, which has rendered the firearm inoperable; or

-- The firearm is carried on the person or within close enough proximity that the individual can readily retrieve and use it as it it were carried on the person.8
+- The firearm is carried on the person or within close enough proximity that the individual can readily retrieve and use it as it it were carried on the person.9

-For more information on safe storage laws involving prohibited persons, see the section entitled Child Access Prevention in California.
+For more information on laws regarding safe storage of firearms in California, see the section entitled Child Access Prevention & Safe Storage in California.

-For information on the background check process used to enforce these provisions, see the section entitled Background Checks in California.
+For information on the background check process used to enforce these provisions, see the section entitled Background Check Procedures in California.

 - Cal.
 Penal Code § 29800(a).

 - Cal.
 Penal Code §§ 23515, 29800(a); 29805; 29900-29905.

 - Cal.
 Penal Code § 29825(a), (b) (referencing Cal.
 Civ.
 Proc.
 Code §§ 527.6, 527.8, 527.85, Cal.
 Fam.
 Code § 6218, Cal.
 Penal Code §§ 136.2 or 646.91, Cal.
 Welf. & Inst.
 Code § 15657.03), and Cal.
 Penal Code § 18205.